henceenterprise/Erik/README.md

    node index.js
    ```

-The bot currently supports a single `/ping` command that replies with `Pong!` and
+The bot currently supports a single `/ping` command that replies with
-shows how long it took to respond.
+`🏓 Pong!` followed by the response time, for example `🏓 Pong!
+Tempo de
+resposta: 20ms`.